kristianmandrup/mountebank-helper/README.md

 Additionally an `ImposterManager` is made available which makes it a little more convenient to work with the `Imposter`.

+First define a list of responses and export as a collection, such as an `Object` (key/value).
+By default the key will be used as route name unless you add a `name` property to a given response.

+If you pass a list (`Array`) of responses, it will fallback to concatenating `verb` and `uri` so that the `update` response would be named: `PUT:/pets/123`

 ```js
 const update = {
   'uri': '/pets/123',